Bhavana851/AWS/Key-points in AWS.md

 # 4.Describe S3 and its use cases.

-Answer: S3 is object storage for data storage, backup, and hosting static website content.
+S3 is object storage for data storage, backup, and hosting static website content.

 # 5.What is the difference between RDS and DynamoDB?